Novomessor ensifer: Behavior and ecology

 Nothing is known about its reproduction or nuptial flight.
 Collectors note that no alates or pupae resembling alate forms were found in excavated colonies between August and February, and the larvae collected were not large enough to be reproductive ants.
 However, it is possible that nuptial flight takes place in spring or summer, and like N. albisetosus and N.cockerelli, alates most likely start to occur by June.
 After nuptial flight, queens search for a suitable colony by building a chamber under objects such as stones and exposed roots of woody plants.
 This theory stated by entomologist Paul Kannowski is supported by the fact that these ants depend on stones buried in the soil for nest construction.
-The larvae and pupae are unsorted in the upper chambers of the nest that are joined together by hooked hairs on the side of the larvae.
+The larvae and pupae are unsorted in the upper chambers of the nest that are joined by hooked hairs on the side of the larvae.
 This arrangement most likely helps workers move the brood efficiently and keep them together in a group.
 Incipient colonies may only have 30 workers and brood in all life stages.
 Unlike the larvae and pupae, the eggs and queen are not found in the uppermost galleries, but rather they are found in the deepest chambers of the nest.
 In large nests, small workers resembling the first generation of brood are either rare or absent.